Lawsuit accuses US Olympics, taekwondo stars of sex trafficking

 In 2006, she submitted an official written grievance to the USOC and USA Taekwondo detailing her allegations against the brothers, including the case number of a police report accusing Steven Lopez of breaking into her home, the lawsuit claims.
 She tried to get on the USOC roster for the 2007 Taekwondo World Championships.

 According to the lawsuit, David Askinas, then CEO of USA Taekwondo, concluded that her allegations "weren't credible," and that there was no reason to interfere with the decision to keep Meloon off the team roster.
-Askinas did not respond to CNN's request for comment.

 Meloon pursued arbitration in an attempt to be reinstated to the national team, but she was unsuccessful.
 Askinas told her she could be a member of the 2008 Olympic team if she withdrew her complaint against Jean Lopez, the civil suit says.

 In retaliation, Jean Lopez selected another athlete for the USOC Taekwondo team in the 2008 Olympics in Beijing, the lawsuit says.
 Shortly after USA Taekwondo submitted its proposed athletes to the USOC for the 2008 Olympics, USA Taekwondo expelled Meloon from USA Taekwondo, the plaintiffs claim.